 Camping is also hugely popular – and hard to beat when it comes to keeping costs down – though glamping sites also represent great value with a few more luxuries on offer than you would get under canvas alone.

-Farm stays, B&Bs, guesthouses, canal boats and woodland cabins are other fantastic places to consider when keeping an eye on a tight budget.
+Farm stays, B&Bs, guesthouses, canal boats, woodland cabins and off-beat pads are other fantastic places to consider when keeping an eye on a tight budget.

 Shopping vouchers, online codes, loyalty card deals, cheap advance booking, annual membership… we are spoiled for choice when it comes to ways to save on family days out.